-The US Surgeon General and the American Academy of Pediatrics recommend that babies be fed with only human milk for the first six months of life, and for breastfeeding to continue with the gradual introduction of solid foods for at least the first year of life.
+Human milk is food and protection from disease for mothers and babies.
+The US Surgeon General and the American Academy of Pediatrics recommend that babies be fed with only human milk for the first six months of life.

-Breastfeeding should continue for as long as mother and baby find the relationship rewarding.
+Breastfeeding should continue with the gradual introduction of solid foods for at least the first year of life, and then for as long as mother and baby find the relationship rewarding.

-In June 1997, Philadelphia became the first city in the United States to legally protect a woman's right to breastfeed outside her home.
+In 1997, Philadelphia became the first US city to legally protect a woman's right to breastfeed outside her home.

 My Breastfeeding Plan (brochure)

-PA Department of Health ‘Healthy Baby Line’: 1-800-986-2229
+PA Department of Health ‘Healthy Baby Line’: 1-800-986-BABY (2229)

 National Library of Medicine Drug Database